New Form I-9

 The Immigration Reform and Control Act (IRCA) requires employers to verify the identity of their employees and their employment eligibility.
 To do so, employers and employees are required to fill out a Form I-9 for all new employees hired and for employees who left employment and are rehired more than three years after their original hire date.
 In addition, employees must provide documentation to their employer verifying their identity and work authorization.

-By January 22, 2017, employers must use only the new version of the Form I-9, dated 11/14/2016, when verifying the identity and work eligibility of new hires.
-This form gives an employer and an employee the option to either complete the Form I-9 on the computer (i.e. smart form), on paper, or a combination of both.
+Beginning September 18, 2017 employers must use the new Form I-9 with revision date 7/17/17 N when verifying the identity and work eligibility of new hires.
+Employers may continue to use the current version of the Form I-9 with a revision date 11/14/16 N until September 17, 2017.
+The Form I-9 gives an employer and an employee the option to either complete the Form I-9 on the computer (i.e. smart form), on paper, or a combination of both.

-1. Get Acquainted With Improvements to the New Form
+1. Get Acquainted With Improvements to the Form

-The new Form I-9 has the following improvements to assist employees and employers when completing the Form I-9:
+The Form I-9 had the following improvements incorporated to assist employees and employers when completing the Form I-9:

 - Embedded instructions for completing each field;